avneet25/Scientific-calc/README.md

 Being a student, one often comes across calculations that invlove converting a value from one standard unit to the other.
 The 6-in-1 calculator app is built essentially for this purpose.
-It provides major mathematical/computational convertors used frequently, all packed in one application, to save time as well as provide easy access to the user.
+It provides major mathematical/computational convertors used frequently, all packed in one application, to save time!

 ## 🚩 Table of Contents
 - [Installation instructions](#Installation-instructions)